M29 Weasel: Design and development

-The idea for the Weasel came from the work of British inventor Geoffrey Pyke in support of his proposals to attack Axis forces and industrial installations in Norway.
-Pyke's plan to hamper the German nuclear weapons program became Project Plough for which he proposed a fast light mechanised device that would transport small groups of commando troops of the 1st Special Service Force across snow.
-In active service in Europe, Weasels were used to supply frontline troops over difficult ground when wheeled vehicles were immobilised.
+The idea for the Weasel came from the work of British inventor Geoffrey Pyke, in support of his proposal to attack Axis forces and industrial installations in German-occupied Norway.
+Pyke's plan to hamper the German nuclear weapons program became Project Plough, for which he proposed a fast, light mechanized vehicle that would transport small groups of commando troops of the 1st Special Service Force across snow.
+It would need to be air transportable, capable of being dropped by parachute, and carry passengers, arms, explosives and supplies.

-The first 2,103 vehicles designated as T15 and later categorized as the M28 Cargo Carrier had 15 in Kégresse-style "rubber-band" style tracks, the later version designated as M29 had 20 in tracks of the same format.
-The T15/M28 version had a completely different hull and a reverse drive like the later M29 versions.
-Some of the most noticeable differences were that this early version [T15/M28] had a rear engine front wheel drive system; that used the earlier track as well as the bogie wheels which were of a distinctly different arrangement.
-The hull itself was designed slightly different with only a two-passenger capacity.
-The M29 was a front engine, rear wheel drive system with the changed tracks and different bogie wheel arrangement.
-The hull was also changed to accommodate a larger passenger/load capacity.
-The M29 was somewhat amphibious, but with a very low freeboard; the M29C Water Weasel was the more amphibious version, with buoyancy cells in the bow and stern as well as twin rudders.
-The M29C could not operate in other than inland waterway conditions, so its use in surf or rough water was very limited but did see action in the Pacific theatre.
-An easy way to distinguish the difference from an M28 and M29 is to look at the side track arrangement of bogie wheels.
+The first 2,103 vehicles were designated T15, and later standardized as the M28 Cargo Carrier.
+The T15/M28 had 15 in Kégresse-style "rubber-band" tracks.
+The later version designated M29 had 20 in tracks of the same format.
+Some of the most noticeable differences were that the T15/M28 had a rear engine, front wheel drive system, a different arrangement of only four bogie wheels per side.
+The hull itself was also designed slightly different with only a two-passenger capacity.
+In contrast, the M29 was a front engine, rear wheel drive vehicle with a different bogie wheel arrangement and a modified hull to accommodate a larger passenger/load capacity.
+One of the most obvious differences between the M28 and M29 is that the M29's idler wheel, located at the front of the vehicle, is lower than the drive sprocket at the rear, making the M29 appear to be driving backwards.

+The M29 was somewhat amphibious, but with a very low freeboard, while the M29C Water Weasel was the more amphibious version, with buoyancy cells in the bow and stern and twin rudders.
+Despite this, M29C still could not operate in other than inland waterway conditions; its use in surf or rough water was very limited, but it did see action in the Pacific theater.